-What can hospitals and medical staff do to make COVID-19 patients feel less afraid?
+What could have hospitals and medical staff do to make COVID-19 patients feel less afraid?

-Communities need awareness on COVID recovery so they don’t discrimination against a patient and family but support them.
-For example, when my colleagues from ChildFund supported my wife and son through conversations, giving a helping hand with daily needs so that they didn’t feel worried, I felt at happy and at peace even when I was uncertain about my life.
+Communities needed awareness on COVID recovery so they don’t discrimination against a patient and family but support them.
+For example, when my colleagues from ChildFund supported my wife and son through conversations, offering a helping hand with daily needs so that they didn’t feel worried, I felt at happy and at peace even when I was uncertain about my life.”